Pets.com: Sock puppet

 Pets.com hired the San Francisco office of TBWA\Chiat\Day to design its advertising campaign.
 The firm had recently created the popular Taco Bell chihuahua.
-For Pets.com, they designed a doglike sock puppet that carried a microphone in its paw.
+For Pets.com, it designed a doglike sock puppet that carried a microphone in its paw.
 The puppet, performed by Michael Ian Black (an alumnus of MTV's surrealist comedy sketch show The State), was a simple sock puppet with button eyes, flailing arms, a watch for a collar, and a stick microphone emblazoned with "pets.com".
 The sock puppet first appeared in Pets.com's advertising in August 1999.

 As the puppet's fame grew through 1999 and 2000, it gained almost cult status and widespread popularity.
 The puppet made an appearance on ABC's Good Morning America and Nightline, WABC-TV-produced Live with Regis and Kathie Lee, was interviewed in People Magazine, Time Magazine, Entertainment Weekly and Adweek and even had a 36 ft "falloon" made in its image for the 1999 Macy's Thanksgiving Day Parade.
 In addition to the media appearances the Pets.com puppet made, merchandising was also done for the company including clothing, other trinkets, and a retail version of the sock puppet that delivered some of the puppet's famous lines, which started shipping on June 13, 2000.
 More than 10,000 puppets had been sold in its first week of availability and more than 35,000 puppets had been sold by late-July 2000.
 The Pets.com sock puppet toy was available until the website's shutdown.
 The Pets.com sock puppet also had an “autobiography” of himself titled "Me by Me", which was released in 2000, a coffee table book featuring a compilation of photos with quotes.

 After Pets.com liquidated, Hakan and Associates and Bar None, Inc. purchased the rights to the puppet under a joint venture called Sock Puppet LLC for $125,000 in 2002.
 Bar None, Inc., an American automotive loan firm, gave the puppet a new slogan: "Everyone deserves a second chance." and aired nine commercials featuring the puppet in July 2002.